 What is really going on?

 If you are either a buyer or seller (or both), want to make an educated decision on what is your family’s greatest financial asset.

 1. Understanding what influences THE MARKET

 The strength of a market whether its a buyer or seller market always revolves around the inventory of homes for sale.
-Some will say its interest rates or the economy drive the market.
-Of course the economy and interest rates are big factors in the health of the real estate market, but markets can shift with rates still low or the economy booming.
+Some will say its interest rates or the economy that is driving the market.
+Of course, the economy and interest rates are big factors in the health of the real estate market, but markets can shift while rates are still low or the economy booming.
 For instance, if interest rates are high and home inventory is low relative to the number of buyers, we will still have a fairly strong seller’s market.

 2. How is THE MARKET affected by inventory?